 The Ark Soane Academy Values

-- Aim High: we put 100% effort in, every day, to everything we do.
+- Work Hard: we put 100% effort in, every day, to everything we do.

 All members of the school community know that effort, not intelligence, will lead to exceptional results.
-They aim high by working hard in lessons, losing not a single minute in off-task behaviour, and know their teachers will help to hold them to account.
+They work hard in lessons, losing not a single minute in off-task behaviour, and know their teachers will help to hold them to account.
 This ensures they develop a strong work ethic.
 Students accept struggle as a natural part of learning.
 They are driven to succeed, even when it is difficult.
 They make no excuses.